webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 === Replicating installation to new cloud provider === Assuming we can replicate in more than one environment (locally, on WikiMediaFoundation cloud, new cloud)

-stub.
+'''Complete new Fastly configuration'''
+Besides the fact that we need a mirror of the configuration, there are a few features we are not using that should be enabled:
+* 500, 503 error pages using WPD theme instead of a white web page
+* Ensuring that JavaScript/CSS/Images do NOT propagate cookies in their requests
+* Ensuring that JavaScript/CSS/Images ARE cached

-What must be ready prior to change phase:
+'''What must be ready prior to change phase:'''
-# Complete new Fastly configuration mirroring current production
+# Complete new Fastly configuration
 # Complete deployment to the new cloud provider
 # Database servers has hot backup in both locations